-username, password Username and password for target authentication, if required (optional).
+username, password Username and password (initiator secret) for target authentication, if required (optional).

-Note: Currently, username and password are stored without encryption (i.e. in clear text) in the XML machine configuration file.
+Note: Username and password are stored without encryption (i.e. in clear text) in the XML machine configuration file if no settings password is provided.
+When a settings password was specified the first time, the password is stored encrypted.

 intnet If specified, connect to the iSCSI target via Internal Networking.
-This needs further configuration which is described in chapter 9.8.3, Access iSCSI targets via Internal Networking, page 155.
+This needs further configuration which is described in chapter 9.8.3, Access iSCSI targets via Internal Networking, page 160.

-8.18 VBoxManage storagectl
+8.19 VBoxManage storagectl

 This command attaches/modifies/removes a storage controller.
 After this, virtual media can be attached to the controller with the storageattach command (see the next section).

 The syntax is as follows: